tu-os-course/TI2726C-Assignments-2016/src/session_3/assignment.md

 ### 3.3

 Write a multi-threaded program that calculates various statistical values for a list of numbers.
-This program will be passed a series of numbers on the command line and will then create three separate worker threads.
-One thread will determine the average of the numbers, the second will determine the maximum value, and the third will determine the minimum value.
+This program will be passed a series of numbers on the command line and will then create five separate worker threads.
+One thread will determine the average of the numbers, the second will determine the maximum value, the third will determine the minimum value, the forth the median and the last the standard deviation.
 For example, suppose your program is passed the integers:

     90 81 78 95 79 72 85